 Even if you request that your account be deactivated, the deletion of your data by our third party providers may not be immediate and some of the deleted information may persist in backup copies for a reasonable period of time.
 For any privacy or data-protection-related questions, please contact us.

 The Services do not support Do Not Track at this time.
 Do Not Track (DNT) is a privacy preference you can set in your web browser to indicate that you do not want certain information about your webpage visits collected across websites when you have not interacted with that service on the page.
 For all the details, including how to turn on Do Not Track, visit donottrack.us.

 You must be 18 years or older to use our Services We do not knowingly accept personal information from any child under the age of 16.
 If it is brought to our attention that we have inadvertently received personal information from a child under 16, we will immediately remove all personal and identifiable information from our records or seek parental consent as may be required.

-If you have any questions or complaints about our privacy practices, please contact Member and Customer Service directly at: www.acponline.org/contact or in writing to:
+If you have any questions or complaints about our privacy practices, please contact us directly at: www.acponline.org/contact or in writing to:

 American College of Physicians, Inc.

 If you reside in the EU, in the event your concerns in connection with how we process your information are not addressed you can file a complaint with the data protection supervisory authority in the country of your residence.

 Digital Millennium Copyright Act: Notice and Take Down Procedure for Making Claims of Copyright Infringement by ACP on ACPOnline.org

 If you ("Copyright Owner") believe copyrighted work is available on this website in a way that constitutes copyright infringement, you may notify the following designated agent of the American College of Physicians, Inc. ("Operator") in writing.
 While you are welcome to phone with queries, we cannot process take down requests made telephonically.